Committee Membership Information

 Chrysalis Pharma Consulting, LLC

-James S. MacDonald is founder and president of Chrysalis Pharma Consulting, a firm focused on bringing new molecular entities from the lead optimization stage through to proof-of-concept in patients.
-Over a period of 31 years before founding the company, he held several leadership positions at Merck and Schering-Plough, retiring as executive vice president of preclinical development.
-In this role, he oversaw the company?s Departments of Drug Safety and Drug Metabolism/Pharmacokinetics and led efforts to bring new molecular entities forward from discovery into clinical trials.
-Dr. MacDonald is also an adjunct professor of pharmacology and toxicology at the Indiana University School of Medicine.
-His research interests lie in assessing strategies for identifying potential human cancer hazards and in using mode of action data in assessing human relevance.
-Dr. MacDonald received his PhD in toxicology from the University of Cincinnati, and is a diplomate of the American Board of Toxicology.
+James S. MacDonald is founder and president of Chrysalis Pharma Consulting, a firm focused on bringing new molecular entities from the lead optimization stage to proof-of-concept in patients.
+He is also a founding partner of Synergy Partners R&D Solutions, LLC, which partners with small and medium sized pharmaceutical companies to enable rapid movement of new concepts for breakthrough therapies into human clinical testing, proof-of-concept and partnering to support further development.
+Over a period of 31 years before founding these companies, he held several leadership positions at Merck and Schering-Plough, retiring as executive vice president of preclinical development.
+In the latter role, he oversaw the company?s Department of Drug Safety and Department of Drug Metabolism/Pharmacokinetics and led efforts to move new molecular entities from discovery into clinical trials.
+Dr. MacDonald?s research interests lie in assessing strategies for identifying potential human cancer hazards and in using mode-of-action data in assessing human relevance.
+He received his PhD in toxicology from the University of Cincinnati and is a diplomate of the American Board of Toxicology.

 Dr. Ana Navas-Acien